Chiton glaucus: Life cycle

-Generally chitons have separate sexes and sperm and eggs are spawned through a simple gonad near the posterior end of the foot.
-Chitons do not have a free swimming larval stage so distribution of the organism is not particularly great.
-Once the egg has been released through the anus it moves through currents into plankton where it hatches after about 2 days.
-Next metamorphosis occurs to promote larval settlement.
-The changes are not dramatic but it does start the biomineralisation of the valves and radula present in the adult stage.
-After this the prototroch and apical tuft are cast off and the shape of the organism changes from elongated to oval in outline about 0.5 mm in length with only seven calcareous valves.
-A month later the eighth valve becomes apparent and two red larval spots present themselves which are lost when the organism reaches maturity.
-The process then repeats if the organism reaches maturity through avoiding both invertebrate and vertebrate predators.
+Chitons have separate sexes and sperm and eggs are spawned through a simple gonad near the posterior end of the foot.
+Chitons do not have a free swimming larval stage so distribution of the organism is not particularly vast.
+Once the egg has been released through the anus it moves through currents into plankton where it hatches after about two days.
+Next, metamorphosis occurs to promote larval settlement.
+The changes are not dramatic, but it does start the biomineralisation of the valves and radula present in the adult stage.
+After this, the prototroch and apical tuft are cast off and the shape of the organism changes from elongated to oval in outline, leaving the organism with only seven calcareous valves.
+A month later, the eighth valve becomes apparent and two red larval spots present themselves which are lost when the organism reaches maturity.
+The process then repeats if the organism reaches maturity.